How to Find Spotlight on Mac? – 7 Steps to Use Spotlight to Find Anything on Mac

 • Type in the keywords or phrases you want to find, then press enter or click the search button to initiate your search.

-• Browse through the results that Spotlight provides, and click on any item you want to open.
+• Browse through Spotlight’s results, and click on any item you want to open.
 Alternatively, you can use Spotlight’s built-in filters to narrow down your results based on file type, date created, date modified, or other criteria.

-• To further refine your search results, use any of Spotlight’s advanced search features like saved searches and Boolean operators.
+• To refine your search results further, use any of Spotlight’s advanced search features like saved searches and Boolean operators.
 For example, you can type “filetype: pdf” into the search bar to return only PDF files in your results.

 • Once you have found what you are looking for, you can use Spotlight’s built-in tools to perform actions like printing documents or opening them in other applications.
 For example, if you select a document in Spotlight’s results and click the “Open With” button, you can choose which application to open it with.
 Additionally, if any saved searches match your query, they will appear at the top of your search results so you can quickly re-access them.